dschapman/dschapman-com/content/posts/how-i-coded-this-website.md

 - [Build a Blog with React and Markdown — Egghead.io](https://egghead.io/courses/build-a-blog-with-react-and-markdown-using-gatsby): Egghead.io is a great source for video learning content on web technologies.
 They are aimed at tech professionals so there’s some assumed knowledge, but I found this video series easy to follow and by the end you will have a blog of your own built on Gatsby.
 - [Gatsby.js Tutorials ](https://www.gatsbyjs.org/tutorial/): Once you’ve followed the egghead video (or maybe simultaneously) you can also check out the Gatsby documentation.
 - [Gatsby.js Plugin Library](https://www.gatsbyjs.org/plugins/): Once your site is up and running, try adding plugins to add more features.
 If it doesn’t work figure out why or try something else.
+- [Gatsby Theme Austere](https://github.com/johno/gatsby-theme-austere): I recently rewrote my blog to use [Gatsby Themes](https://www.gatsbyjs.org/docs/themes/what-are-gatsby-themes/).
+This theme by [John Otander](https://johno.com) is cool and is what my site is now based on.